 In extreme cases, the imposter would be scamming them to donate to a fake charity or to invest in a false endorsement.
 As soon as you find out about the impersonation, let everyone you know that you are being impersonated online, so that they can be aware, by posting a message from your social media accounts and elsewhere, if possible: emails, texts and voice messages.
 It is incredibly anxiety-inducing to be impersonated online and letting everyone know protects them also, whilst being able to talk about it and not handling it alone is a good step.

 Criminal wrongdoings will often include fraud and harassment.
-The fraud is committed if the impersonator is able to make against by misrepresenting themselves to be someone else.
+The fraud is committed if the impersonator is able to make gains by misrepresenting themselves to be someone else.
 The gains could be money, work, sexual favours or an unfair advantage.

 You cannot breach your own privacy with what you submit online but what you do post online, may give free information to online impersonators.
 Offering such private information about yourself gives impersonators an easier time when setting up a 'plausible' account.
 If the online impersonation perpetrator posts your private information, you will most likely have a legal claim for the misuse of private information and breach of privacy.